Careers at CPWDC

 - Leadership – Ability to act in an advisory/leadership capacity and as part of a team.

 A minimum of a Bachelor’s degree in a related field is required.
 Experience in workforce development and/or administration of publicly funded programs preferred.
-Grant writing experience and project management experience are helpful.
+Grant writing experience and project management experience are helpful, but not required.

 CPWDC is an office environment located in Lewisburg, PA.
-Day travel to the PA CareerLink® sites and high schools where youth programs operate across the nine-county Region will be required.
+Day travel to the PA CareerLink® sites where programs operate across the nine-county Region will be required.
 Full-time, 40 hours per week position.
 Reports to the Operations Manager.
 Competitive salary and excellent benefits.

 CPWDC is an Equal Opportunity Employer.